-The following figure illustrates a VXLAN LVTEP topology.
+The following figure illustrates a VxLAN LVTEP topology.

-Figure 70: VXLAN LVTEP topology
+Figure 70: VxLAN LVTEP topology

-The LVTEP is formed through MCT peering (spoke-PW-peer) between Leaf-1 and its peer node, Leaf-12-peer, to provide redundancy for a VXLAN leaf node.
+The LVTEP is formed through MCT peering (spoke-PW-peer) between Leaf-1 and its peer node, Leaf-2-peer, to provide redundancy for a VxLAN leaf node.

-A VXLAN tunnel is created between such an LVTEP leaf and a remote leaf.
-The source IP address of the VXLAN tunnel is the same on both nodes.
-Therefore, the tunnel has a single tunnel representation on the remote leaf (Leaf-2 in the figure ).
-The logical connection of the tunnel is shown as the dotted red line.
+A VxLAN tunnel is created between such an LVTEP leaf and a remote leaf.
+The source IP address of the VxLAN tunnel is the same on both nodes.
+Therefore, the tunnel has a single tunnel representation on the remote leaf (Leaf-2 in the figure).
+The logical connection of the tunnel is shown as thin red line.

 The single tunnel on Leaf-2 has two underlay paths to reach Leaf-1 and the Leaf-1 peer.
-Any traffic southbound from Leaf-2 is load balanced and can end up in either of the LVTEP peers.
+Any traffic south bound from Leaf-2 is load balanced and ends up in either of the LVTEP peers.